ocetrac/ocetrac/paper/paper.md

 # Example use case

+`Ocetrac` is an analysis routine with several data analysis steps.
+For the purpose of detecting and tracking marine heatwaves, sea surface temperature anomalies (SSTAs) are calculated by removing the mean, trend, and seasonal cycle at each grid point.
+During this data preprocessing step, the 90th percentile of the SSTAs is computed, again at each location, and used as a threshold to identify candidate MHW points.
+The dataset is transformed into a 3-dimensional binary image where 1s signify candidate MHW points and 0s signify the background image.
+Object detection is performed using a set of mathematical morphological operations in unique sucession (closing then opening).
+These operations pass a structuring element across the image and manipulate the image to remove small features and smooth the borders of the larger features, and fill small holes within large feature clusters.
+The resulting objects form the inital set of detected MHWs.

 ![Example workflow of identifying and track marine heatwaves using Ocetrac.\label{fig:thr}](fig1.png)

 <!--
 ![Ocetrac boundaries compared to initial sea surface temperature anomalies.\label{fig:thr}](fig2.png)